rsedevnet/bmsnav/README.md

 I'm currently in the process of getting BMSNav published to the Amazon Appstore and I'll add a link here as soon as that happens.

-As for Google, unfortunately they've made it significantly more difficult for indie devs to publish apps on the Google Play Console since November 2023.
-In short, you need 20 people to test your app for a period of 14 days.
-If you're interested in helping with this, please [contact](#contact) me.
+As for Google, unfortunately it's now far more difficult for indie devs to publish apps on the Google Play Console.
+From November 2023, you need 20 people to test your app for a period of 14 days.
+If you're interested in helping with that, please [contact](#contact) me.

-In the interim, you can download and install the APK directly, if you like: [BMSNav-1.0.0.apk](https://rsedev.net/bmsnav/apk/BMSNav-1.0.0.apk)
+In the meantime, you can download and install the APK directly, if you like: [BMSNav-1.0.0.apk](https://rsedev.net/bmsnav/apk/BMSNav-1.0.0.apk)

-It's a universal APK that should work on any recent-ish Android device.
+It's a universal APK that should work on any recent-ish Android device, including Amazon Fire Tablets.
 I assume that you know how to sideload APKs for your particular device and that you're aware of the risks involved.
 If you're not sure what any of this means, I would recommend waiting for the Amazon Appstore release... hopfeully soon!

 #### BMSNavServer